Group Size: Maximum of 8 passengers

 Day 1 - Livingstone / Victoria Falls - Okavango Delta

-This morning you will be met and transferred to Kasane in Botswana where you will board your flight into the Okavango Delta, one of the most sought after wilderness destinations in the world.
-The Okavango Delta gives entrance to the spectacle of wild Africa such as dreams are made of – the heart-stopping excitement of big game viewing, the supreme tranquility and serenity of an untouched delta, and evocative scenes of extraordinary natural beauty.
+This morning you will be met and transferred to Kasane in Botswana where you will board your flight into the Okavango Delta One of the most sought after wilderness destinations in the world, the Okavango Delta gives entrance to the spectacle of wild Africa such as dreams are made of – the heart-stopping excitement of big game viewing, the supreme tranquility and serenity of an untouched delta, and evocative scenes of extraordinary natural beauty.
+(LD)

 Day 2 - Okavango Delta

 Enjoy the scheduled morning and afternoon game viewing activities offered by the camp.
 Morning and afternoon game drives are offered in specially adapted open safari vehicles, as well as mokoro excursions (the definitive Okavango Delta experience) and power boat cruises which explore the Delta’s channels, lagoons and floodplains.
 (BLD)

 Flight time: Kasane to Duba Plains – approximately 1 hour, 20 minutes

 This morning you will fly back to Kasane from where you transfer to your houseboat on the Chobe River.
 At the confluence of the Chobe and Zambezi Rivers lies Impalila Island, which is also the meeting place of four African countries: Namibia, Botswana, Zambia and Zimbabwe.
 This phenomenon is the only one of its kind in the world and it is within this unique geographic area that the Chobe Princess operates.
 (BLD)